 After spending so much time checking out some well-designed blogs on the internet, I found a blog which had very minimalist yet aesthetic template.
 Turns out it was a Squarespace blog.
 I immediately adored its responsiveness and simplicity.
 So, I ended up checking Squarespace and took the 7-day free trial.

+Just drag and drop.
 You may not need some CSS knowledge to style your Squarespace blog.
 Well, if you happen to master it, code block or code injection would really help.
 But for those who are just like me, Squarespace is user-friendly.
-Designing your blog layout or visual appearence is just as easy as dragging and dropping anything!
+Designing your blog layout or visual appearance is just as easy as dragging and dropping anything!

-The one thing that I love the most from Squarespace is its beautiful templates and the style editor that allows you to make pretty extensive customisations, like fonts, colors, layout, padding, etc. Because the templates are already beautiful, I think it's just easy to make professional, clean, and modern looking websites, without hassling with codes.
+It's already beautiful.
+The one thing that I love the most from Squarespace is its beautiful templates and the style editor that allows you to make pretty extensive customization, like fonts, colors, layout, padding, etc. Because the templates are already beautiful, I think it's just easy to make professional, clean, and modern looking websites, without hassling with codes.